Fit Testers

 Hearing Protection and Quantitative Respirator Fit Testers

-Working in industries with excessive air and noise pollution can cause workers to harm over time should businesses fail to implement correct protective and preventive measures.
+Working in industries with excessive air and noise pollution can cause harm to workers over time should businesses fail to implement correct protective and preventive measures.

 While the use of Personal Protective Equipment (PPE) such as respirators and earplugs are important for the protection of worker health from excessive noise and dust pollution, it is even more important to ensure that these respirators and earplugs are fit tested to ensure they provide the correct seal for each user with a fit testing program.